 Thursday, March 3 at 8:00pm

 Escaping a broken heart and exiled by his family, a recent immigrant to Boston is haunted by ghosts of his past.
 Yearning to belong, he struggles to achieve the hallmarks of an American life, including the girl of his dreams.

-Ronan Noone is a Huntington Playwriting Fellow.
-His plays, The Lepers of Baile Baiste, The Blowin of Baile Gall, The Atheist, Brendan, Little Black Dress, A Small Death and The Compass Rose, have played in theaters across the United States, including Williamstown Theatre Festival, Huntington Theatre Company and at The Culture Project in New York, London (Theatre 501, St James Theatre), and the Philippines.
+Ronan Noone is a Huntington Playwriting Fellow and the author of The Second Girl.
+His plays The Atheist (2007) and Brendan (2007) were previously produced by the Huntington.
+The Lepers of Baile Baiste, The Blowin of Baile Gall, The Atheist, Brendan, Little Black Dress, A Small Death and The Compass Rose, have been produced in theatres across the United States, including Williamstown Theatre Festival and at The Culture Project in New York, and in London (Theatre 501, St James Theatre) and the Philippines.
 His plays are published by Samuel French, Smith and Kraus, Baker Plays and Dramatist’s Play Service.
 Awards include three Independent Reviewers of New England (IRNE) Best New Play, an Elliot Norton outstanding script, and a Kennedy Center National Playwriting award.
 He is a recent invited artist at the Hermitage Artist retreat in Manasota Key Florida.

 The Hopper Collection

 Marjorie and Daniel have serious problems.
 She tries to feed him cyanide, he's stubbornly besotted with her, and their damaged lives revolve around an Edward Hopper painting.
 Could a pair of unexpected visitors reveal the path to happiness?

 Two Days at Home, Three Days in Prison